Back injury at work claims

 How much pain do I need to be in to make a back injury at work claim?

 When you make a back injury at work claim with us, we’ll assess how severe the damage is.
 You can still claim compensation even if the pain is mild.
 We need to consider the links between the long-term pain and the injury itself.

 Every back injury compensation claim is different, so even if you’re only in mild discomfort, you could still have a claim.
 You should also seek treatment to avoid long-term injury.

 How do I choose the right solicitor for a back injury at work claim?

 You need a solicitor who will listen to your case when nobody else will.
 At Express Solicitors, we’ve managed to claim £160 million in personal injury compensation for our clients.
 Even if you’ve been refused elsewhere, we’ll listen to your story and approach your case sensitively.

 Claiming can be a lengthy process, but this is because we go the extra mile to get every single penny you deserve.
 The best part is that many cases are No Win, No Fee, so you won’t pay if we’re not successful.

-Can I claim if I have a pre-existing condition or previously had a back injury?
+Can I claim if I have a pre-existing condition or previously had a back or spinal injury?

 Do I need to attend a medical?